cefnoram/siger/intro.rst

-This developed solution is intended to be a minimal working example (MWE) of a standard operating procedures (SOPs) digital library.
-This solution offers an elegant graphical user interface for navigating our SOP library with efficient easy.
+This developed solution is intended to be a minimal working example (MWE) of the SigerTronic Systems standard operating procedures (SOPs) digital library.
+This solution offers an elegant graphical user interface for navigating our SOP digital library with efficient easy.
 Our digital library is now easy to navigate, simple to read, well organized, and its scalable.

 Each SOP is intended to function a set of written detailed instructions, or step -- by -- step instructions, on how to complete a single business process. [#footnote1]_